connorskees/connorskees.github.io/content/blog/python-leetcode.md

 # arr is now [['a'], ['a'], ['a'], ['a'], ['a']]
 ```

-This behavior only affects objects (so most commonly lists and dicts) and does not apply to things like integers or strings.
+This behavior only matters for mutable objects, so most commonly lists and dicts.
+Immutable types like integers, strings, and tuples don't run into this issue, since they can't be modified in place.

 The workaround for this behavior is to use a list comprehension,